Rangers' Gamble on Russian Talent Was Critical to 1994 Cup

 Holland isn’t completely correct – the Rangers know as well as anyone that late-draft gems can be found, having unearthed future Hall of Fame goaltender Henrik Lundqvist in the seventh round in 2000 – but for the most part, it’s true.
 Scouting has been revolutionized since those days, in part by the digital age, with few top young talents able to slip under the radar.
 Front offices tend to draft on long-term potential now, recognizing that minor flaws in a teenager’s game can be fixed.

 Perhaps just as significant, the system and attitudes that the Red Wings and Rangers exposed as out of step with the changing times no longer exist.
-Biases toward the ability of players from certain parts of the world, some of which went hand-in-hand with Cold War tensions and unease about Russians taking jobs away from Canadians and Americans – something that Detroit’s Russian players endured in spades early in their NHL careers – are long gone.
+Biases toward the ability of players from certain parts of the world, some of which went hand-in-hand with Cold War tensions and unease about Russians taking jobs away from Canadians and Americans – suspicions that Detroit’s Russian players endured in spades early in their NHL careers – are long gone.
 The league’s ranks increasingly boast players from across the globe.

 That sea change toward a more diverse NHL began with the influx of Eastern European talent in the late 1980s and early 90s.
 The Red Wings were the first to understand where the league was headed, and the Russian Five played the biggest part, bringing a highly-skilled, pass-heavy, puck-possession style that had never been seen before and has since become the norm for a transformed NHL.